Tancervile History, Family Crest & Coats of Arms

 Early History of the Tancervile family

-Another 167 words (12 lines of text) covering the years 113 and 1137 are included under the topic Early Tancervile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tancervile research.
+Another 84 words (6 lines of text) covering the years 113 and 1137 are included under the topic Early Tancervile History in all our PDF Extended History products and printed products wherever possible.

 Tancervile Spelling Variations